 Log and audit email related actions and events

 - Logging of actions and events from the email content filter and email servers should be implemented, with these logs audited on a regular basis.
 Effective logging and auditing will help in the event of a current or past cyber security incident.

 - While this document focuses on providing mitigation strategies to reduce the security risk of workstations, networks and associated sensitive information being compromised by malicious emails, the following additional mitigation strategies will improve the effectiveness of an email content filter and simplify its management:

 - Minimise overhead for a system administrator to release quarantined emails: Minimising the overhead for a system administrator to assess and release an email for a user when that email has been quarantined can be achieved by providing them with easy and ready access to a secure environment to examine quarantined emails.

 - Implement self-release of quarantined emails (based on quarantine reason): Allowing users to self-release a quarantined email without needing to go through a system administrator can be made available for selected quarantined emails based on email content filter triggers considered to be a lesser security risk.
 Even so, all email self-releases should still be logged for auditing purposes.

 - The Australian Government Information Security Manual (ISM) assists in the protection of official government information that is processed, stored or communicated by Australian Government systems.

-- ASD's Strategies to Mitigate Targeted Cyber Intrusions complement the advice in the ISM.
+- ASD's Strategies to Mitigate Cyber Security Incidents complement the advice in the ISM.

 - Additional guidance on Sender Policy Framework (SPF) can be found in ASD's Mitigating Spoofed Emails – Sender Policy Framework Explained.